 Mr. Quinn is listed in “Best Lawyers in America®” in the area of collaborative law: family law, family law and family law-mediation, the only attorney in the United States to be recognized in all three areas.
-He was named as Best Lawyers 2018 Grand Rapids Family Law Lawyer of the Year and Best Lawyers 2017 Grand Rapids Collaborative Law: Family Law Lawyer of the Year.
+He was named as Best Lawyers 2018 Grand Rapids Family Law Lawyer of the Year and Best Lawyers 2020 and 2017 Grand Rapids Collaborative Law: Family Law Lawyer of the Year.
 Mr. Quinn was also selected and named one of Michigan’s “Super Lawyers” in the area of family law.
 Super Lawyers identifies the top 5 percent of attorneys in each state, as chosen by their peers and through the independent research of Law & Politics.).

 He is also recognized in “Leading Lawyers” for Family Law.

 Mr. Quinn has an AV® rating by Martindale-Hubbell1 (The Legal Ability Ratings of A indicates Very High to Preeminent and a General Ethical Standards Rating of V indicates Very High).

 As a member of the Miller Johnson Family Law Practice Group, Mr. Quinn works with a team of highly qualified family law attorneys.
 They operate similar to a small boutique law firm, with all of the large firm advantages.
 Miller Johnson is a full-service law firm with offices located in Grand Rapids and Kalamazoo.
 As a consequence, Mr. Quinn has significant resources at his fingertips in areas of the law which support his family law practice.
 Those areas of law include corporate, corporations, employment, real estate, estate planning and taxes, just to name a few.